Probate Q&A Series

 Key Takeaways for Heirs of an Intestate Estate

-• Heirs must be identified under N.C.G.S. § 28A-2-1 and notified by the public administrator.
+• Heirs must be identified under N.C.G.S. § 28A-2-1, and notice to interested persons is governed by applicable probate statutes and rules.

-• Objections to the administrator’s actions can be filed at any time with the clerk of superior court.
+• Objections to the administrator’s actions may be filed with the clerk of superior court as permitted by the applicable procedure.

-• Under N.C.G.S. § 28A-6-1, heirs may petition to become administrator and take control of the estate.
+• Under N.C.G.S. § 28A-4-1, heirs with priority may petition to become administrator, subject to statutory qualifications.

 • Hiring an attorney helps heirs protect assets, meet deadlines, and navigate court procedures.